Ranchhodlal Chhotalal: Biography

 Ranchhodlal Chhotalal died in October 1898.
 He had a son named Madhowlal, who died in 1901, couple of years after his death.
-However, after him and his business and philanthropic works were expanded by his grandson Chinubhai Madhowlal Ranchhodlal, who became the first Hindu Indian to be made baronet by the British regime.
+However, after him and his business and philanthropic works were expanded by his grandson Chinubhai Madhowlal Ranchhodlal.

 Sir Chinubhai founded Ranchhodlal Chhotalal Technical Institute in 1910 in memoir of his grandfather, Ranchhodlal, which provides certificate courses in information technology, mechanical, electrical, textile spinning, textile weaving and textile processing.
+At the time of Chinubhai's death in 1916 his son Girjiprasad was a minor, thus the family business was in the hands of his widow Sulochana.
+However she was an incapable manager and the family fortune was eventually run into the ground in the 1930s.